aiven/aiven-docs/docs/platform/howto/manage-vpc-peering.md

 Before deleting an existing VPC from [Aiven Console](https://console.aiven.io/), you should move out any active services from that VPC.
-To delete a VPC, navigate to [Aiven Console](https://console.aiven.io/) > **VPCs**.
+To delete a VPC, go to [Aiven Console](https://console.aiven.io/) > **VPCs**.
 Find your VPC and select **Delete** from the meatballs menu for this VPC.
 Once the VPC is deleted, the cloud provider side of the peering connection will go to an